Doug MacLeod (musician)

-Doug MacLeod (born April 21, 1946) is an American storytelling blues musician and was the voice for the Blues Showcase of Continental Airlines.
-Doug MacLeod is a multiple Blues Music Awards winner, including the 2024 Blues Music Award for Acoustic Album Of The Year for his album Raw Blues 1 and 2023 the Blues Music Award for Acoustic Artist Of The Year.
-He received two 2025 Blues Music Award nominations for Acoustic Artist of the Year and Acoustic Album of the Year- Raw Blues 2.
-Doug MacLeod is an international touring artist who writes and sings original songs that are based on his own life and experiences.
-Doug MacLeod most often performs on acoustic guitar, but he's also well-versed in electric styles and a respected songwriter and magazine columnist.
+Doug MacLeod (born April 21, 1946) is an American acoustic blues storyteller, songwriter, and guitarist.
+He previously served as the voice for the Blues Showcase of Continental Airlines.
+Over his career, MacLeod has won multiple Blues Music Awards, including Acoustic Artist of the Year in 2023.
+His albums A Soul To Claim and Raw Blues 1 received positive critical reception, with DownBeat awarding a 4-star review to A Soul To Claim, and Raw Blues 1 winning the 2024 Blues Music Award for Acoustic Album of the Year.
+His subsequent release, Between Somewhere and Goodbye, won the 2026 Blues Music Award for Acoustic Album of the Year.

+MacLeod's musical style is influenced by early blues musicians.
+His work has received positive reviews from critics and peers.
+As Blues Music Magazine wrote, “Like all great blues men, MacLeod lives his music — the songs are one with his being.”
+Jorma Kaukonen called him “One of the great blues artists…period!”

+MacLeod performs live concerts, hosts The Memphis Porch Sessions, and releases studio recordings.

 Early life

 Doug MacLeod was born in New York City on April 21, 1946, and his family relocated to Raleigh, North Carolina shortly after his birth.
 MacLeod had a difficult childhood marked by abuse, and he had a severe stutter.
 As he struggled to overcome his speech impediment, he learned to play the guitar and started to sing, which helped him find his voice.
 The family moved back to New York before relocating to St. Louis when MacLeod was in his teens.
 He became a frequent visitor to St. Louis' blues clubs.
 As he honed his skills, he played around St. Louis in various bands as a bassist before enlisting in the Navy.
 While he was stationed in Northern Virginia, he spent time playing in the local scene and eventually became mentored by a musician named Ernest Banks, who told him "Never write or sing about what you don't know about."
 After he completed his time in the Navy, eventually settled in Los Angeles.